Dead End (2003 film): Plot

-Frank once again stops the car after they hit something in the road.
-He finds Brad's mutilated body, and as Marion goes into a state of shock, Laura attempts to call the police using Brad's cellphone.
-However, the other end of the line is a woman begging for help.
-Disturbed by this, Laura doesn't tell the rest of the family.
-As they begin driving again, Marion sits silently.
-As tension rises, Laura questions Frank's ability to direct them.
-They argue, and he tells Laura that he hates visiting her family.
-Frank abruptly stops the car once again when he sees a baby carriage in the road.
-Richard gets out to look and pretends to be pulled into the carriage, scaring his parents.
-They get back into the car, only to stop again.
-This time Richard gets picked up by the same hearse as before.
+They find Brad's mutilated body in the road.
+Laura calls the police but on the end of the line is a woman begging for help, something that she hides from her family.
+As they continue to drive, Frank and Laura argue, and he reveals that he dislikes her family.
+When they stop to investigate a baby carriage in the road, Richard is abducted by the hearse.
 While the three run to save Richard, Frank sees the "woman in white" again.
 They find Richard's body and Laura begins to show signs of insanity.